Skip to content

 Matej Jendrisak

 The Czech Republic's finest floorball export, Matej Jendrisak has been the driving force behind his nation's rise as a floorball power.
-A prolific scorer with excellent technique and an eye for the spectacular, Jendrisak has starred in the Czech Superliga and represented his country at multiple World Championships.
+A prolific scorer with excellent technique and an eye for the acrobatic finish, Jendrisak has starred in the Czech Superliga and represented his country at multiple World Championships.
 His performances have helped put Czech floorball on the global map and inspired a new generation of players in Central Europe.

 Kim Nilsberth

-Swedish defender and team captain Kim Nilsberth represents the modern complete defender in floorball — equally comfortable breaking up attacks and initiating offensive transitions.
+Swedish defender and team captain Kim Nilsberth represents the current complete defender in floorball — equally comfortable breaking up attacks and initiating offensive transitions.
 His calm under pressure, precise distribution, and commanding presence on the court have made him a fixture in Sweden's national team and one of the SSL's most respected players.

-Essential Floorball Equipment
+Key Floorball Equipment

 Floorball is one of the most accessible team sports in terms of equipment cost and complexity.
 Unlike ice hockey, which requires skates, extensive padding, and an ice rink, floorball needs only a stick, a ball, shoes, and a flat indoor surface.
 Goalkeepers require specialized equipment, and competitive play uses rink boards to enclose the court.
 Understanding the equipment landscape helps players choose gear that matches their playing style and level.